Corey Enright: Playing career

+Geelong

 Like many of his teammates, Enright was outstanding in 2007.
 He was among the Cats best in the Grand Final win over Port Adelaide, gathering 29 possessions.

 The 2008 season saw Enright become a household name with his first All-Australian selection.
 He was again pivotal in the Grand Final, recording 25 disposals in the Cats' 26-point loss to Hawthorn.

-In 2009 after another superb season down back, Enright got his second All-Australian team selection, this time starting on the field.
-Enright was also voted by his peers to be the league's most underrated player, as he had begun to make a name for himself as one of the league's most reliable non-key defenders with his superb overhead skills and cool, calm head.
+In 2009, following another strong season in defence, Enright was selected in the All-Australian team for the second time, this time in the starting lineup.
+He was also voted by his peers as the league's most underrated player.

 2010 saw a third successive selection in the All-Australian team in which he followed up with a fourth successive selection in 2011, the last three selections as a starting back pocket.

 At Geelong Corey also won his two Club Best and Fairest "Carji Greeves" Medals in the Premiership Years 2009 and 2011.

 Enright joins an elite AFL group who have won multiple club best and fairest medals in premiership years.
 This group includes Leigh Matthews, Kevin Bartlett, Jason Dunstall, Simon Black, Michael Voss and Josh Gibson.

 On the night of the 2011 Carji Greeves Medal presentation, coach Chris Scott introduced Corey Enright as "still the most underrated player in the competition".